Algebraic variety: Non-examples

-Consider the affine line $\mathbb{A}^1$ over $\mathbb{C}$.
-The complement of the circle $\{ z \in \mathbb{C} \text{ with } |z|^2=1 \}$ in $\mathbb{A}^1 = \mathbb{C}$ is not an algebraic variety (nor even an algebraic set).
-Note that $|z|^2 - 1$ is not a polynomial in $z$ (although it is a polynomial in the real coordinates $x, y$).
-On the other hand, the complement of the origin in $\mathbb{A}^1 = \mathbb{C}$ is an algebraic (affine) variety, since the origin is the zero-locus of $z$.
+Consider the affine line A^{1} over C. The complement of the circle in A^{1} = C is not an algebraic variety (nor even an algebraic set).
+Note that |z|^{2} − 1 is not a polynomial in z (although it is a polynomial in the real coordinates x, y).
+On the other hand, the complement of the origin in A^{1} = C is an algebraic (affine) variety, since the origin is the zero-locus of z.
 This may be explained as follows: the affine line has dimension one and so any subvariety of it other than itself must have strictly less dimension; namely, zero.

-For similar reasons, a unitary group (over the complex numbers) is not an algebraic variety, while the special linear group $\operatorname{SL}_n(\mathbb{C})$ is a closed subvariety of $\operatorname{GL}_n(\mathbb{C})$, the zero-locus of $\det - 1$.
+For similar reasons, a unitary group (over the complex numbers) is not an algebraic variety, while the special linear group SL_{n}(C) is a closed subvariety of GL_{n}(C), the zero-locus of det − 1.
 (Over a different base field, a unitary group can however be given a structure of a variety.)